carlfranklin/MsalSocialAuthInMaui/README.md

 ![image-20220831121936585](images/image-20220831121936585.png)

-Go ahead, and copy those new values, and replace the ones in the *appsettings.json* file of our `SecureWebApi` project.
+Go ahead, and copy those new values, and replace the ones in the *appsettings.json* files of our `SecureWebApi` project.

 Go to `Authentication`, check off the Redirect URIs and save.
 Then click on `+ Add a platform`, then on Web.